itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

 __Steps Involved :__

 - Installing Python3, Ngspice, Z3Spice
-- Creating a python virtual environment using `py -m pip install --user virtualenv`
+- Creating a python virtual environment
 - Installing librecell using git (Git Link in the description)
 - Applying Rules Commands
 - Installing MAGIC To see Layout